Preview via Function, Requirement & State

 The function of the 6 Dyads (G2) is to enable you to establish a foothold in society.

-This requires you to organise risk-taking continually using any of the 6 types of commitment that result from combining adjacent means of benefiting.
+This requires you to organise risk-taking , which calls for continual oversight, using any of the 6 types of commitment that result from combining adjacent means of benefiting.

 Typical features: courage & common-sense.